I’ve lost count of how many times I have heard people say, “I dream of being self-sufficient”.

 I have friends who are mostly self-sufficient on a small two-acre farm.
 They keep one milk cow, raise a beef cow for meat each year, a few chickens, pigs, and a large garden.

-The most important thing for them is that they are able to live from what their land can produce.
+The most important thing for them is that they are able to live on what their land can produce.

 Available Workforce in the Family Unit